-The Board shall be comprised of a Chair and a Co-Chair and a minimum of fifteen (15) additional members.
-At the request of the Chair, the Certification Board may be increased by three members for each new certification program.
+The Certification Board shall be comprised of a Chair and a Co-Chair and a minimum of ten (10) additional members.
+At the request of the Chair, the Certification Board may be increased by one member for each new certification program.

-The Board shall be organized as follows; The Chair, Co-Chair, and remaining members organized into subcommittees to administer each of the separate programs: CCC/CCE/CCT (1 chair, 2 others), and 1 Specialty Lead plus 2 others each for the EVP, PSP, CFCC, CEP, and any other Specialty Certification to be added in the future.
+The Certification Board shall be organized as follows; The Chair, Co-Chair and remaining members organized into subcommittees to administer each of the separate programs: CCP/CCT (1 chair, 2 others), and 1 Specialty Lead plus 2 others each for the CEP, CFCC, DRMP, EVP and PSP/CST and any other Specialty Certification to be added in the future.

-The Certification Board shall meet four times per year, the first time at the Annual Meeting and other times on a quarterly basis..
+The Certification Board shall meet at least twice per year, the first time at the Annual Meeting and other times on a quarterly basis.

 The Certification Board shall be responsible for planning, directing, and administering the AACE Certification Program.
 It shall prepare the certification examinations or cause them to be prepared and shall evaluate the performance of individuals who take the examinations.
-The Certification Board shall not determine who shall engage in or practice cost engineering, but rather certify those who apply for certification and are deemed qualified and capable of being recognized as certified cost engineers (CCE), certified cost consultants (CCC), or any specialty certification designations that may exist.
+The Certification Board shall not determine who shall engage in or practice cost engineering, but rather certify those who apply for certification and are deemed qualified and capable of being recognized as certified cost professionals (CCP) or any specialty certification designations that may exist.

 By October 1 each year the Certification Board will submit a plan and budget for the following year to the Board of Directors.
 This one year plan, when approved by the Board of Directors, becomes the basis for certification programs and expenditures for the coming year.